What is a “No-Fee, No Win Fee” Lawyer?

 The contingency fee agreement should be spelled out in writing so there should be no surprises.
-As the name suggests, a no win no fee lawyer does not take any fee if they do not win your case.
+As the name suggests, no win no fee lawyers does not take any fee if they do not win your case.

 What are the Benefits of Contingency Fees?